 6. Must be located in and have a minimum two-year history serving at least 1 of the 12 counties after the date of receipt of its 501(c)(3) classification.

 7. Must have current mission and vision statements, strategic goals and measurable objectives.

-14. As a condition of accepting funding, grantees will be expected to provide 6-month and annual outcome reports as well as participate meetings with United Way of Northeast Georgia staff, Board Members and other funded organizations in their focus area.
+13. As a condition of accepting funding, grantees will be expected to provide 6-month and annual outcome reports as well as participate in meetings with United Way of Northeast Georgia staff, Board Members and other funded organizations in their focus area.